 Federal income taxes: If you are in arrears, in most cases the Internal Revenue Service can take no more than 15 percent of your monthly Social Security benefit.

-When garnishment is in effect, up to 15 percent of benefits can be withheld to repay student debt.
-However, unlike with taxes, garnishment for student loan defaults can’t leave you with less than $750 in benefits a month.
+When that transition period ends, up to 15 percent of benefits may be withheld to repay defaulted student loans.
+However, unlike with back taxes, garnishment for student debt can’t leave you with less than $750 in benefits a month.